kp-pham/tic-tac-toe/README.md

 #### Three in a Row
 ![Screenshot of the three-by-three grid with the square in the middle of the third column greyed out with the first player about to win with three marks in a row.](images/three-in-row.png)

-The first player is about to win in this scenario because marking the square which is focused would result in three crosses in a row.
+The win condition for three in a row occurs when three consecutive squares in a row of the grid are marked.
+The first player is about to win in this scenario above because marking the focused square would mark all the squares in the second row.

 #### Three in a Column
 ![Screenshot of the three-by-three grid with the top lefthand corner of the grid colored white with the second player about to win with three marks in a column.](images/three-in-column.png)

-The second player is about to win in this scenario because marking the square which is focused would result in three noughts in a column.
+The win condition for three in a column occurs when three consecutive squares in a column of the grid are marked.
+The second player is about to win this scenario above because marking the focused square would mark all the squares in the first column.

 #### Three in a Diagonal
 ![Screenshot of the three-by-three grid with the square in the top righthand corner of the grid colored grey with the first player about to win with three marks in a diagonal.](images/three-in-diagonal.png)

-The first player is about to win in this scenario because marking the square which is focused would result in three crosses in a diagonal.
+The win condition for three in a diagonal occurs when three consecutive squares in the main diagonal or anti-diagonal are marked.
+The main diagonal stretches from the square in the top lefthand corner to the square in the bottom righthand corner.
+The anti-diagonal stretches from the square in the bottom lefthand corner to the square in the top righthand corner.
+The first player is abut to win this scenario above because marking the focused square would mark all the squares in the main diagonal

 #### Forced Draw
 ![Screenshot of the three-by-three grid with the square in the middle of the third row colored grey and the rest of the squares marked.
 The outcome of the game is a forced draw because there are no more squares to mark and the square to be marked does not result in three consecutive marked squares.](images/tie.png)

-The outcome of this scenario is a forced draw because there are no more squares to be marked but the square to be marked does not result in three consecutive marked squares.
+The forced draw occurs when there are no other squares to be marked but the only square to be marked does not result in three consecutive squares in a row, column, or diagonal to be marked.
+The scenario above is a forced draw because the last to be marked does not result in three consecutive marked squares for the first player and there are no more squares for the second player to mark after the last square is marked.